Inzamamul Haq steps down as chief selector of men’s cricket team

 Inzamamul Haq, the chief selector of the Pakistan men’s cricket team, on Monday announced that he has decided to step down from his post.

 The development comes after media reports claimed Haq had a stake in a player’s management company registered with the Pakistan Cricket Board (PCB).
-The reports, not verified by Dawn.com, said several top players including Babar Azam and Mohammad Rizwan were associated with the company.
+The reports said several top players including Babar Azam and Mohammad Rizwan were associated with the company.

 The reports subsequently raised questions regarding the team selection process.